xebia/essentials/thirty-minute-methods.md

 ---

 layout: card
 category: realisation

 ---

 Split functionality into small units

 ---

-<p>A function should be replaceable by one of your colleagues in less than thirty minutes.</p>
+A function should be replaceable by one of your colleagues in less than thirty minutes.

 ---

 ### Motivation